This Poly-800 mkII features the same modifications as my previous Poly-800, but it also includes the 2/4-pole filter switch.

 My control layout and labeling were also improved on this Poly-800.
 Additionally, the external input can now be used regardless of the setting of any parameter when the 'Noise+EG3' switch is turned "off."
 This causes the third envelope to have no effect on the external input level.
 So, to solo the external input, parameters 17 and 27 (Osc.
 1 and 2 levels) simply need to be turned down.

-When using my EML101 (or the Axxe I'm modifying for a customer) to generate triangular LFOs, random S/H, or even envelopes to control the Poly-800's filter, I realize how lively the Poly-800 can really sound.
+When using my EML101 (or the Axxe I'm modifying for a local customer) to generate triangular LFOs, random S/H, or even envelopes to control the Poly-800's filter, I realize how lively the it can really sound.
 It takes on a much more antiquated and nuanced character.
 I think the 800's modulation generator just doesn't sound as smooth as a real analog LFO.

 Recently, Kate and I have recorded a lot of material using the Poly-800 for its abilities as a synthesizer, but also as an effect processor for guitars.
 It appears on some of the new hushes and briefscenes songs.